 Although some of the less scrupulous companies who cause these problems are not regulated, the majority are somewhere.
 If not, they wouldn’t be able to trade.
 Contact the regulator and find out what, if anything, they can do.
 Unfortunately, in the international financial services world, it can sometimes be difficult to enlist the help of an appropriate regulator.
 In many cases, they either don’t understand the issues or don’t see it as their responsibility to prosecute the company or individuals.
 Give it a try though, as no advisory company would welcome a letter from the regulator.

 Another regulatory route is to check with the product provider’s regulator.
 A lot, if not all, funds that close, are suspended, or are downright fraud are Unregulated Collective Investment Schemes (UCIS).
 The clue is, of course, in the first word, so no regulator exists to complain to.
 However, most funds are placed inside an insurance wrapper or platform (nothing wrong in principle with either), and they will be regulated.

 Consult other financial advisers

 Lastly, although you might never want to use the services of financial advisers ever again, there are good ones too.
 Ask friends, relatives and colleagues about who they use and whether they would recommend their services.
 Although a lot of international financial advisers have been involved in similar toxic investments, there are also some who as a matter of company policy never recommend UCIS funds.
 That would be a good first sign and reputable advisers would always be happy to connect you with existing clients who can vouch for them.
-The advantage in using a reputable adviser is that you have someone helping you who understands in details the issues surrounding pensions.
-No adviser can promise to get your money back, but a professional one can help you contextualise your situation and gradually improve things over time.
+The advantage of using a reputable adviser is that you have someone helping you understand the issues surrounding pensions.
+No adviser can promise to get your money back, but a professional can help you contextualise your situation and gradually improve things over time.